Should You Incorporate Your Biotech Startup in Delaware?

 - Business Entities: LLC vs. S-corp vs. C-corp – Excedr

-At Excedr, we aim to bring you high-level information regarding the life sciences, healthcare, and the intersection of science and business.
-However, before making any legal or financial business decisions, you should consult with a professional who can advise you based on your individual situation.
+This article is informative and not meant to represent legal advice.
+Before making any legal or financial business decisions, you should consult with a professional who can advise you based on your individual situation.